andretandoc/bookify/README.md

     Saif, Andre, and Karl collaborated on controllers and database models, ensuring secure and scalable backend operations.

 - Shared Responsibilities:
-    Several backend tasks (e.g., AuthenticationController and routing) involved teamwork with each person implementing a specific part of the code.
+    Several backend tasks (example: AuthenticationController, routing, ...) involved teamwork with each person implementing a specific part of the code.

+Here is a table where each row represents a person and the tasks they worked on:

 | **Name**           |  Frontend Tasks                                                                                    |     Backend & Database Tasks                                                                                    |